dmlc/xgboost/doc/tutorials/dask.rst

 value can have 3 or 4 dimensions , in such cases an ``Array`` is always returned.

 The performance of running prediction, either using ``predict`` or ``inplace_predict``, is sensitive to number of blocks.
-Internally, it's implemented using ``da.map_blocks`` or ``dd.map_partitions``.
+Internally, it's implemented using ``da.map_blocks`` and ``dd.map_partitions``.
 When number of partitions is large and each of them have only small amount of data, the overhead of calling predict becomes visible.
 On the other hand, if not using GPU, the number of threads used for prediction on each block matters.
 Right